Entity Matcher API

 Entity definitions

-Each entity has an EntityKeyword expression in the data (e.g. in entities.csv), for example:
+Each entity has an EntityKeyword expression in the current keyword source, for example:

-Expressions are parsed into AND-groups of OR-options (respecting parentheses):
+Expressions are parsed into a positive expression and an optional negative expression (respecting parentheses):

 1. Split the expression by AND only when parentheses depth is 0.